 Notice that the output gives you a token and tells you which URL you should visit to access the Jupyter Lab interface.
 I recommend picking the URL that starts with localhost or 127.0.0.1.
 Be sure to copy the whole URL (including the token) and paste it into a browser window.

 Let's go ahead and create a new Python notebook by selecting 'Python 3' under the 'Notebook' section.
 A blank Python notebook should have been created.
-Let's go ahead and fetch some data from the CFBD API.
+Let's go ahead and fetch some data from the CFBD API using the CFBD Python library.
+If you haven't already, be sure to register for an API key.
+You'll need it for this code to work.
 Copy the following code snippet into the notebook and run it.

 You should see output similar to below: